 Who now speaks for the patients?
 No one.

 I can tell you from considerable experience – with a full-time, paid, managed-care-sycophant costing our practice thousands to repeatedly shine their shoes – that theirs is a feudal system, a medieval world focused on their larder, not the purported care of “insured” souls.
-It’s taxation without representation paid by the inadequacy of care for the people with their providers.
-The unpredictable multiplicity of managed care Kings, each with different, confusing, economically driven rules regarding their views of diagnosis and treatment, that do not listen but rather hire fascistic high school mercenaries to kill progress and burn the books of enlightened care.
+It’s taxation without representation paid for through the inadequacy of care.